Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

     </td>
   </tr>
 </table>
-Contrary to the init method, the compute_preconditioner boolean parameter becomes update_preconditioner, which enables you keeping the previous preconditioner (if set to false) to equilibrate the new updated problem, or to re-compute the preconditioner with the new values of the problem (if set to true).
-By default the update_preconditioner parameter is set to true.
+Contrary to the init method, the compute_preconditioner boolean parameter becomes update_preconditioner, which enables you to keep the previous preconditioner (if set to false) to equilibrate the new updated problem, or to re-compute the preconditioner with the new values of the problem (if set to true).
+By default, the update_preconditioner parameter is set to false.

-The major difference between the dense and sparse API is that in the sparse case only, if you change matrices of the model, the update will take effect only if the matrices have the same sparsity structure (i.e., the non zero values are located at the same place).
+The major difference between the dense and sparse API is that in the sparse case only if you change the matrices of the model, the update will take effect only if the matrices have the same sparsity structure (i.e., the non-zero values are located at the same place).
 Hence, if the matrices have a different sparsity structure, you must create a new Qp object to solve the new problem.
 We provide an example below.

 <table class="manual">
   <tr>